 The advantage of the top-down budgeting approach is that it focuses on achieving the project within the budget allocated and leads to efficiencies and reduction in wasteful practices.

 A disadvantage of the top-down budgeting approach is that it assumes that the person creating the budget has enough knowledge and expertise to make a reasonable cost estimate.
 If they do not, conflict may occur when a person required to execute the project is given an unrealistic budget that is insufficient to deliver the project.
-There is a risk of deliberately low budgets created with the belief that it will encourage cost savings.
+There is a risk of deliberately low budgets getting created with the belief that it will encourage cost savings.

 Bottom-Up Budgeting Approach

 The advantage of the bottom-up budgeting approach is its accuracy (as long as you have not missed any task or activity).
-It is good for team morale because the project manager involves the team in budget creation.
+It is helpful for team morale because the project manager involves the team in budget creation.
 This approach is sometimes called participative budgeting for this reason.